York IECC: History

 When the first stage of York IECC was completed in April 1990, its control area boundaries were Church Fenton, Low Gates, just south of Great Heck to just south of Darlington on the ECML.

 In the early 2000s, the IECC was further extended to take in the 1960s Leeds PSB area, Church Fenton and the newly electrified lines to Skipton.
+It was at this time that the Electrical Control Room (ECR) was added to York IECC which centralised control from the ECML's previous ECRs at Doncaster and Hornsey.
+The electrical control area also included the Midland Main Lane (MML) which remained with York ECR throughout its transfer to York ROC until 2023 when the MML was controlled by a new ECR at Derby ROC.

 The control area was further extended in 2011 with the closure of Moorthorpe and Hickleton signal boxes.

 Control area

 At the time of closure, the York Integrated Electronic Control Centre had seven workstations: York North, York South, Leeds West, Leeds North-West, Leeds East, Leeds East Assist and Leeds Ardsley.
-The workstations werre supplied with automatic route setting (ARS) to assist with the signallers' workload.
+The workstations were supplied with automatic route setting (ARS) to assist with the signallers' workload.

 The overall control area was Danby Wiske on the ECML to north of Shaftholme Junction and from Gargrave (north of Skipton)/Bradford Forster Square/Ilkley/New Pudsey/Woodlesford/Cottingley/Bolton on Dearne/South Elmsall/Horsforth through Leeds station to York (via Church Fenton).

 Leeds station handles around 1,000 train services per day, and York around 420.

 The centre drove a number of solid-state interlockings (SSI) and older route-relay interlockings (RRI), for example some of the relay rooms provided for the 1983 Selby Diversion, which was controlled from a separate mosaic panel inside the old 1951 box before the area was controlled by the IECC.
 There was also a Westlock interlocking controlling the Moorthorpe/Hickleton area.